google/in-silico-labeling/README.md

       --infer_channel_whitelist DAPI_CONFOCAL,CELLMASK_CONFOCAL \
       --noinfer_simplify_error_panels

-gives us this target error panel:
+This should produce this target error panel:

 <p align="center">
 <img width="800" alt="Initial predictions for Condition E" src="https://storage.googleapis.com/in-silico-labeling/doc/initial_predictions/condition_e/00000000/target_error_panel.jpg">
 </p>

 This is like the error panels above, but it includes more statistics of the pixel distribution.
-Previously, there was one purple box which showed the medians of the pixel distributions.
-Now there are four purple boxes which show, in order, the mode, median, mean, and standard deviation.
+Previously, there was one purple-bordered box which showed the medians of the pixel distributions.
+Now there are four purple-bordered boxes which show, in order, the mode, median, mean, and standard deviation.
 There are now three boxes with black borders, showing the same error visualization as before, but for the mode and mean as well as the median.
 The white-bordered boxes are a new